Alexmarques11/HorseManager2022/README.md

 - Build teams composed by horses and jockeys
 - Train and care for your teams to improve their afinity
 - Enter your horses in events and compete against other teams
-- Open loot boxes to special horses or jockeys
+- Open loot boxes to get special horses or jockeys

 As you progress through the game, you will have the opportunity to expand your stable, and participate in more advanced events.